Nitecore MH25GTS

 Ultra low-Low-Medium-High-Turbo

-It’s not really a Turbo, meaning that it is accessible by a double click or anything, it does however have the highest output.
+It’s not really a Turbo, meaning that it is accessible by a double click or anything.
+However, it does have the highest output.
 Check out the details below.

 From the OFF position with the mechanic tail swtich: